 DC: In the next five years I see Ozmo redefining the way that the industry looks at knowledge and how to serve answers to customers for devices, apps and services that constantly change or are different from one customer to the next.

-Aaron Herrington is the Chief Growth Officer and co-founder, responsible for customer success and expansion of the business in North America, Europe and Latin America.
+Aaron Herrington is the Chief Growth Officer and co-founder at Ozmo who is responsible for customer success and expansion of the business in North America, Europe and Latin America.
 Aaron is passionate about building teams and solving the difficult challenges associated with scaling an organization.
 Born and raised in Warrenton, Virginia, Aaron has recently relocated to Austin, Texas where he enjoys exercising, reading, watching sports and playing with his two dogs, Tucker and Theo.

-Interested in learning more about who we are and what we do?
-Get to know Ozmo here.
+Interested in learning more about Ozmo's co-founders, who we are and what we do?
+Get to know us here.